MichaelOdumosu57/Facebook_Project/README.md

+### Left off
+* website.ts, the targets are getting modified way after, we need the final targets not the inital see whats happening
 ### The zChild
 *  its task is one to do the same thing no matter which software is in the website, which OS ... whichever variables exist the zChild will be the same === sucess